iFrostizz/solhunt/src/modules/GUIDE.md

 Inside of this macro, we can define the findings, and how to actually find them.
 We are creating a map that links the finding code to a more detailed description as well as the severity.
 Finding a `uint256` may seem critical, but it seems more apropriate to define it as `Informal`.

 In the implementation, we are defining `visit_variable_declaration()` which will be called by the Visitor.
-If the type identifier is "t_uint256", then we can raise the finding.
+If the `type identifier` is a "t_uint256", then we can raise the finding.

+We are then calling `var.visit(self)` to notify that we should keep visiting the nodes nested in the `variable_declaration`.

+You can do the choice to omit it, and just return `Ok(())` if you believe that there won't be any other function relying on some of these nested nodes.
+It's quite easy to forget it though and can be somewhat hard to understand why some functions (in nested nodes) aren't being visited and maybe not really worth the optimization.

 ## Avoiding false positives